dcvath/Final_Project/README.md

 # Final Project: Predicting Wine Quality
 Predicting Wine Quality was selected to determine if a vineyard that is interested in a new business venture in the wine industry would be successful, based upon characteristics their wine possesses.

+## Communication Protocols
+We established that our group will communicate via class times, Slack, text, and ad hoc video calls.

+## Outline of Project

 ## Source of Data:
 Raj Parmar.
 July 2018.
 Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/rajyellow46/wine-quality.
 Piyush Agnihotri.
 September 2020.
 White Wine Quality, Version 1.
 [Data file].
 Retrieved November 3, 2021 from https://www.kaggle.com/piyushagni5/white-wine-quality.